clearlinux/dockerfiles/numpy-mp/README.md

      kubectl logs --follow=true -f deployment/numpy-mp-deploy
      ```

-### OMP Configurations
+### OpenMP Configurations
 The OMP parameters for numpy-mp container could be configured via following environment variable.

 * **OMP_NUM_THREADS**
    - Descriptions:
      Specifies the default number of threads to use in parallel regions.
-If undefined an optimized value will be set at runtime by [docker-entrypoint.sh](https://github.com/clearlinux/dockerfiles/blob/master/numpy-mp/docker-entrypoint.sh).
-In order to override the entrypoint, either pass "--entrypoint" in docker run argument or define a "command" in kubernetes yaml file.
+If undefined, an optimized value will be set by the adaptive strategy script [set-num-threads.sh](https://github.com/clearlinux/dockerfiles/blob/master/numpy-mp/set-num-threads.sh).
+This script is called by [docker-entrypoint.sh](https://github.com/clearlinux/dockerfiles/blob/master/numpy-mp/docker-entrypoint.sh) at container start.
+     Alternatively, the user may explicitly set its value in either the Docker run command or in the Kubernetes yaml file, according to the application scenario.
+For example, if the developer splits the workload from application layer into multiple processes, the OpenMP threads can be set to 1.

 * **OMP_THREAD_LIMIT**
    - Descriptions:
      Specifies the number of threads to use for the whole program.
 If undefined, the number of threads is not limited.

 * **OMP_DYNAMIC**
    - Descriptions: